-As a result, power generating companies have begun building more robust reliability programmes.
-Key components of these programmes include performing asset criticality assessments, evaluating and adjusting current maintenance strategies for effectiveness based on actual operational experience, and implementing improved inspection criteria and monitoring technologies.
+As a result, power generating companies have begun building more robust reliability programs.
+Key components of these programs include performing asset criticality assessments, evaluating and adjusting current maintenance strategies for effectiveness based on actual operational experience, and implementing improved inspection criteria and monitoring technologies.
 In short, this means the right maintenance on the right assets at the right time.

 Case study: Springerville power plant

 The Springerville power plant, which is partially owned and operated by Tucson Electric Power (TEP), provides one example.
-TEP’s predictive maintenance group monitors a variety of equipment, including conveyors, gearboxes, pumps, turbines, blowers, compressors, pulverisers, fans, and mills.
-They rate the criticality of the assets on safety, regulatory and environmental compliance, load reducing and single point of failure.
-They use the resulting ranking, as well as run-to-fail statistics, to develop and adjust the frequency of predictive monitoring for all of their critical assets.
+TEP’s predictive maintenance group monitors a variety of equipment, including conveyors, gearboxes, pumps, turbines, blowers, compressors, pulverizers, fans, and mills.
+TEP rates the criticality of assets on safety, regulatory and environmental compliance, load reducing and single point of failure.
+They use the resulting ranking and run-to-fail statistics to develop and adjust the frequency of predictive monitoring for all of their critical assets.